Help understand and promote Autism Awareness Month.

-Educating yourself to understand what Autism is all about, is one of the best ways you can help a person and their loved ones.
-Many times people think children are acting out, being bad, need a spanking, etc, when they don’t really know or understand that child is having a sensory overload moment.
-Just reading this post, shows you are ready to learn more about what Autism is, and how you can help others.
+Educating yourself to understand what Autism is all about is one of the best ways you can help a person and their loved ones.
+Many people think children are acting out, being bad, needing a spanking, etc., when they don’t really know or understand that child is having a sensory overload moment.
+Just reading this post shows you are ready to learn more about what Autism is and how you can help others.